Kim Tapper

 Tom is a Certified Music Therapist and Co-Founder of A Place To Be.
 He graduated in 1994 from Shenandoah University with a BFA degree in Music Theater.
 Shortly thereafter he became head of the Theater Department for 17 years at The Hill School in Middleburg, VA.
 As Artistic Director of The Hill Playhouse, he produced many years of professional productions.
 He directed and was a Writer/Composer for Very Special Arts of Loudoun County.
 He received his Graduate Certificate in Music Therapy in 2010 and opened A Place To Be.
 In May of 2017, he graduated from Berklee College of Music with a Master’s Degree in Music Therapy.
 Tom is also on the Virginia Task Force for the American Music Therapy Association helping make Music Therapy a more relevant, secure and understood therapy within the construct of federal policies and the public.
 He has been an adjunct professor at Shenandoah University’s Music Therapy Graduate program, and been a consultant and ambassador for the Balgopal School in Baroda, India teaching and supporting faculty in their work with students who are disabled.

 Tom has written several original musicals.
 His shows have been performed at the Kennedy Center and The Smithsonian, and in 2010 he and his students were invited to the White House to meet the President and first lady.
 Tom has been a Guest Speaker and Teacher at Shenandoah University, George Mason University, and The Disability Summit in McLean, Va, and at The Virginia Association of Independent Schools.
-Tom also stays active as a professional actor and has headlined his own off-broadway show, Meatballs and Music.
+Tom also stays active as a professional actor and has headlined his own off-Broadway show, “20 Seconds.”
 He, along with several of his clients, are subjects of the documentary Music Got Me Here, about the power of Music Therapy.

 For more information visit www.tomsweitzer.com